Apr 17, 2025

 Real product work looks like wrestling with constraints, aligning the team, managing pressure and holding context across functions.
 It's pushing through ambiguity without defaulting to consensus.
 It's saying no more than yes.
 And it's knowing which bets matter and which don't.

 PMs don't just ship features.
 They see through noise.
 They narrow scope.
-They frame decisions and move the team with clarity.
+They frame decisions.
 Don't test them on what they can dream up.
 Test them on what they've already done.

 About Max Antonov